Get insider access

 5. Best Budget Wireless Earbuds

-They have an excited, V-shaped sound profile, but their companion app offers a graphic EQ and presets to help you fine-tune their sound.
-That said, while the integrated mic's recording quality is decent, it does a sub-par job of separating your voice from background noise.
-The JBL Vibe Beam True Wireless do a better job in this regard, and their integrated mic has a very good recording quality, which makes them a better fit for taking calls.
-While they also have a more balanced bass and better controls, their fit isn't as comfortable or stable as the Vibe Buds, and they have a slightly shorter continuous battery life.
+They have a mildly bass-heavy sound, but their companion app offers a graphic EQ and presets to help you tune their sound to your taste.
+That said, while their integrated mic has decent recording quality, it does a sub-par job of separating your voice from background noise.
+The JBL Vibe Beam True Wireless do a better job in this regard, and their integrated mic has very good recording quality, which makes them a better fit for taking calls.
+While the Vibe Beam have a transparency function, their fit isn't as comfortable or stable as the Vibe Buds, and they have a slightly shorter continuous battery life.

 See our review